Redemption Assist

 Add at least one target site account

-Enable the Redemption Assist switch (already enabled by default)
+Enable Redemption Assist Switch (Enabled by default)

 Tutorial Two: Typical Redemption Process in Daily Use

-Open a page containing a redemption code
+Open the page containing the redemption code

 - A 32-character string usually appears on the page as the redemption code.